landscape-ecohydrology/landscape-ecohydrology.github.io/teaching/README.md

 I will be tentatively teaching the following courses on rotation at the University of Virginia starting in Fall 2024:

--   EVSC 3600 - Physical Hydrology
+-   EVSC 3600 - Physical Hydrology (Fall 2024)

--   Environmental Water Quality
+-   EVHY 5559: Environmental Water Quality (Spring 2025; spring in odd years)

+-   EVHY 5559: Watershed Restoration (Spring 2025; co-instructor with Reidenbach)

--   Introduction to Environmental Modelling
+-   EVSC 5559: Introduction to Environmental Modelling (Fall 2025; fall in odd years)

--   Communicating with Environmental Data (Seminar)
+-   Seminar: Communicating with Environmental Data (TBD)

 Course codes and syllabi will be updated prior to the first offering of the course.